 Warsaw is a tiny village located in the state of Ohio.
 With a population of 674 people and two constituent neighborhoods, Warsaw is the 629th largest community in Ohio.
-Warsaw has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Warsaw has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Warsaw is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Warsaw is a village of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Warsaw who work in office and administrative support (14.57%), food service (8.57%), and sales jobs (6.57%).
+There are especially a lot of people living in Warsaw who work in office and administrative support (15.06%), food service (11.22%), and healthcare suport services (7.37%).

-The rate of college-level education in Warsaw is quite a bit lower than the national average among all cities of 21.84%: just 12.50% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Warsaw with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.30% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Warsaw in 2010 was $16,442, which is low income relative to Ohio and the nation.
-This equates to an annual income of $65,768 for a family of four.
+The per capita income in Warsaw in 2010 was $18,076, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,304 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.